dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 Currently, Game Studio doesn't display the bounding volume in the scene editor.
 This will change in future versions.

-As a workaround, you can add a **model** component to use as a guide.
+As a workaround, you can add a model component to use as a guide.

-1. On the entity with the light shaft bounding volume component, click **Add component** and select Model.
+1. On the entity with the light shaft bounding volume component, click **Add component** and select **Model**.

     ![Add model to bounding volume](media/add-model-component-to-bounding-volume-entity.png)